Sketchware-Pro/Sketchware-Pro/DEVELOPMENT.md

   (the build supports both).
 - Put new first-party features under `ide.sketchware.*`, respecting existing directory/file naming.
+- **Before building a new subsystem, check whether it already exists** (see §8) — search `mod.*`, `app/libs/*.jar`, and `gradle/libs.versions.toml` first.
 - Commit message prefixes: `feat:`, `fix:`, `style:`, `refactor:`, `test:`, `docs:`, `chore:`.
 - Always run `./gradlew assembleDebug` before committing.

+---

+## 8. Reuse existing infrastructure before building new

+This is a large, decade-old codebase (≈200k LOC across `com.besome.*`, `a.a.a.*`, `dev.*`, `mod.*`, plus prebuilt JARs in `app/libs/`).
+Before implementing any non-trivial capability, **search the tree first** — chances are it already exists, is more robust than a fresh implementation, and is wired into the build.

+### Case study: the Maven dependency resolver (what NOT to do)

+An early pass at "dependency resolution for Code Projects" hand-rolled a POM parser, an HTTP artifact downloader, and a repository URL builder from scratch (`PomParser`, `ArtifactDownloader`, `MavenRepository`).
+That was wasted effort and strictly worse than what already shipped:

+- The repo already bundles `com.github.Cosmic-Ide:DependencyResolver`
+  (`org.cosmic.ide.dependency.resolver`) — a maintained Maven resolver with transitive resolution, repository fallback, and AAR handling.
+- It was already used by `mod.pranav.dependency.resolver.DependencyResolver` and the block editor's library downloader.

+The fix was to delete the custom code and add a thin `CosmicDependencyBridge` over the existing library.
+Net result: **−734 lines** and a more correct, better-tested resolver.

+### Checklist before writing a new subsystem

+1. **Grep the source tree** for the capability and its synonyms (e.g. `maven`, `resolver`, `dependency`, `download`, `pom`).
+2. **Check `app/libs/*.jar` and `gradle/libs.versions.toml`** — a library may
+   already be on the classpath (references from JARs are invisible to source grep, so inspect the declared dependencies too).
+3. **Look in `mod.*`** — most contributor features live there (`mod.jbk`, `mod.hey.studios`, `mod.pranav`, `mod.hilal.saif`, `mod.bobur`).
+4. **Check how an existing screen does it** — e.g. the block editor often already has a working flow you can adapt rather than reimplement.
+5. Only build new when reuse is genuinely impossible, and say *why* in the PR.

+If you do add a thin adapter over existing code, let the compiler validate the
+integration: a Kotlin/Java call against the real library/API fails at `./gradlew assembleDebug` if a signature is wrong — stronger proof than a hand-rolled equivalent that only "looks right".